Fast charging of Lipkin-Meshkov-Glick quantum battery: Stored energy, average charging power, relative entropy of coherence and energy fluctuation

-To probe the performance of quantum battery, we consider a driven version of the LMG model with a time-dependent coupling, which has been studied extensively \cite{PhysRevE.87.052110,PhysRevLett.103.133002,PhysRevB.74.144423,PhysRevB.78.024401}.
+To probe the performance of QB, we consider a driven version of the LMG model with a time-dependent coupling, which has been studied extensively \cite{PhysRevE.87.052110,PhysRevLett.103.133002,PhysRevB.74.144423,PhysRevB.78.024401}.
 For example, a set of nonequilibrium quantum phase transitions in a periodically driven LMG model has been established and the external driving induces a rich phase diagram that characterizes the multistability in the system \cite{PhysRevE.87.052110}.
-As a common and easy to implement example, here we assume a time-dependent coupling strength $\lambda(t)=A\sin(\omega t)$, with amplitude $A$ and frequency $\omega$ \cite{PhysRevE.87.052110, PhysRevA.97.022106}.
-This modulation is different from the original LMG quantum battery where the coupling strength is a constant \cite{PhysRevResearch.2.023113}, and also different from the previous form of coupling strength for studying quantum annealing \cite{PhysRevA.95.012309}, adiabatic generation of cat states \cite{Hatomura_2018} and quantum speed limit \cite{PhysRevResearch.2.032020} through the STA method.
+As a common and easy to implement example, here we assume a time-dependent coupling strength

+with amplitude $A$ and frequency $\omega$ \cite{PhysRevE.87.052110, PhysRevA.97.022106}.
+This modulation is different from the original LMG QB where the coupling strength is a constant \cite{PhysRevResearch.2.023113}, and also different from the previous form of coupling strength for studying quantum annealing \cite{PhysRevA.95.012309}, adiabatic generation of cat states \cite{Hatomura_2018} and quantum speed limit \cite{PhysRevResearch.2.032020} through the STA method.